apache/submarine/website/docs/community/contributing.md

 ---
-title: Guide for Apache Submarine Contributor
+title: How To Contribute to Submarine
 ---

 <!--